miralomaadam/cs244-linux-5.19.10/Documentation/driver-api/dma-buf.rst

 randomly hangs workloads until the timeout kicks in.
 Workloads, which from userspace's perspective, do not contain a deadlock.
 In such a mixed fencing architecture there is no single entity with knowledge of all dependencies.
-Therefore preventing such deadlocks from within the kernel is not possible.
+Thefore preventing such deadlocks from within the kernel is not possible.

 The only solution to avoid dependencies loops is by not allowing indefinite fences in the kernel.
 This means: